oveee92/oveee92.github.io/docs/bash_hotkeys.md

 These are my most-used hotkeys and tricks with the command line.

-Bash has *a lot* of functionality, but much of it is not really more efficient than using the mouse or typing stuff manually.
-This is a collection of the hotkeys I've actually internalised and helps me be (or feel) more efficient.
+Bash has *a lot* of functionality (the man pages are literally 6500+ lines), with hotkeys, aliases and shortcuts, but much of it is not really more efficient than using the mouse or typing stuff manually, unless you are in an environment where you for example don't have the mouse, or the terminal is very slow.

+This is a collection of the hotkeys I've actually internalised and helps me be (or at least feel) more efficient in a "normal" environment.

+They may seem like tiny gains (and maybe they are), but it adds up when you constantly save a few seconds by avoiding:

+- typing long words or symbols
+- backtracking because of typos
+- tiny frustrations

 ## Completion